chen709847237/tutorial_ECG_model/README.md

 # A Tutorial for classifying ECG signals by using CNN model

-## :fire: Update: 7/April/2021: New Extraction Script for New XML Data Format
+## :fire:7/April/2021 UPDATE: A New Extraction Script for XML file with New Data Format

 ## References